Mati232411/bfetch/README.md

 ## New Things
-Mac OS support coming soon !!
+Mac OS support and Mac Logo is here !!